edelgrace/blog/content/post/2016-06-04-ccna1-8-2-1-4-packet-tracer-designing-and-implementing-a-vlsm-addressing-scheme.md

   - CCNA

 ---
-I&#8217;m currently taking the CCNA1 course offered by Cisco.
+I'm currently taking the CCNA1 course offered by Cisco.
 I struggled a lot with this activity so I thought it would be good to share how I finally figured it out.
-If you&#8217;re a little lazy and just want the answers, click [here][1] to go straight to the addressing table or [here][2] to download the PDF.
+If you're a little lazy and just want the answers, click [here][1] to go straight to the addressing table or [here][2] to download the PDF.
 Be aware that the addresses may vary but the process is the same regardless.

 I am only human and will make mistakes so do not hesitate to point out any errors!